[Updated on 04/01/2018]

 In September 2012, RBI came out with a new circular which enlarged the reporting requirement for a Liaison Office.
 The Circular mandated that:

-- Annual Activity Certificates to be submitted to the RBI, The DGP and the Directorate of Income Tax within 6 months of the Balance Sheet date
+- Annual Activity Certificate (to be obtained from Chartered Accountant) to be submitted to the RBI, The DGP and the Directorate of Income Tax within 6 months of the Balance Sheet date

-- Annual Compliances and Filing with the Registrar of Companies in Form FC 2.
+- Annual Compliances and Filing with the Registrar of Companies.

 Disclaimer: The author CA. Bhavesh Savla is a practising Chartered Accountant based in Mumbai.
-Please contact him at [email protected] or visit www.cabks.in in the case of any further queries.
+Please contact him at [email protected] or [email protected] or you can visit www.cabks.in in case of any further queries about LLP.
 Please note that this write-up is intended to give a general overview and under no circumstances, can be taken as actionable professional advice.
+While all due care has been taken to provide accurate information, readers are expected to take further professional advice before acting on an LLP.
 No liability rests or exists or is created against the author for any action taken by anyone on the basis of this article.
-Readers are advised to take professional assistance in respect of any matter pertaining to a Liaison Office.
-The Author shall not be responsible for any action that any reader to this article may take on the basis of this article.